 Criteria: States are prohibited from providing relief from charges to an employer's unemployment compensation account when benefit overpayments are the result of the employer's failure to respond timely or adequately to a request for information.
 Condition: The unemployment accounts of employers were not correctly charged for benefit overpayments.
 Cause: There were two causes for the incorrect charge of benefit overpayments to employer unemployment accounts.
 Employer responses received within the required time to respond were not reviewed as part of the Agency's determination that an employer had failed to respond timely and adequately.
 A system parameter was not established to update charges to employer accounts for subsequent redeterminations of the benefit overpayment amount.
-Schedule of Findings and Questioned Costs Year Ended September 30, 2017 Effect: Charges to employer accounts were not limited to when overpayments are the result of the employer's failure to respond timely or adequately to a request for information.
+Schedule of Findings and Questioned Costs Year Ended September 30, 2018 Effect: Charges to employer accounts were not limited to when overpayments are the result of the employer's failure to respond timely or adequately to a request for information.
 Furthermore, charges to employer accounts will not agree to the amount of overpayment when there are redeterminations of the benefit overpayment amount.
 Recommendation: We recommend the Agency implement additional controls to ensure all timely employer responses are considered when determining if an employer has failed to respond timely or adequately.
 We also recommend that the Agency add system parameters to ensure charges to employer accounts are updated for redeterminations of benefit overpayments.
 Views of Responsible Officials: The Agency agrees with the finding noted above.
 In response to recent legislative changes, the Agency is reviewing the entire process of determining employer negligence due to failure to respond.
 The new process will ensure all employer communication is considered when determining eligibility for relief of charges.
-Training was provided to all adjudication staff regarding employer non-responsiveness by April 30, 2018.
-In addition, Service Request 27545 has been submitted to ensure employers accounts are appropriately charged for redeterminations and is expected to be completed by May 18, 2018.
-Finding 2017-003 Federal Agency, Program Title and CFDA Number: U.S. Department of Labor, Unemployment Insurance - 17.225 Federal Award Identification Number and Year: Various Type of Finding: Material Noncompliance Compliance Requirement: Reporting Known Questioned Costs: None Repeat Finding: No Systemic or Isolated: Systemic.
+Training is to be provided to all adjudication staff regarding employer non-responsiveness by September 30, 2019.
+In addition, the Agency is assessing monitoring options and will implement an appropriate solution by September 30, 2019.
+Finding 2018-003 Federal Agency, Program Title and CFDA Number: U.S. Department of Labor, Unemployment Insurance - 17.225 Federal Award Identification Number and Year: Various Type of Finding: Material Noncompliance Compliance Requirement: Reporting Known Questioned Costs: None Repeat Finding: Yes Systemic or Isolated: Systemic.

 Criteria: The Agency is required to report quarterly using ETA 581, Contributions Operations the volume of State Workforce Agency work, performance in determining the taxable status of employers, and other information pertinent to the overall effectiveness of the tax program.
-Schedule of Findings and Questioned Costs Year Ended September 30, 2017 Condition: Certain information reported in ETA 581 did not agree to the Agency's automated system.
+Schedule of Findings and Questioned Costs Year Ended September 30, 2018 Condition: Certain information reported in ETA 581 did not agree to the Agency's automated system.
 Cause: The Agency is unable to accurately collect certain employer information required for reporting in the ETA 581 as a result of errors in the programming logic of the Agency's automated system.
 Effect: The Agency is unable to validate the accuracy of certain information reported in ETA 581.
 Recommendation: We recommend that the Agency correct programming errors in the automated system to accurately collect certain employer information required for reporting in ETA 581.
 Once corrected, we recommend the Agency validate the information previously reported and, if necessary, resubmit reports requiring correction.
 Views of Responsible Officials: The Agency agrees with the finding noted above.
 Service requests have been submitted to ensure information reported in ETA 581 is available and accurately reported in the Agency's automated system.
-All of the service requests (29546, 30164, and 30165) are expected to be completed by September 30, 2018.
-The review of the previously submitted ETA reports will be completed by September 30, 2018.
+Service requests are expected to be completed by September 30, 2019.